BrunoAderaldo/weather-us-national/README.md

 # Weather US National App

-Connects to public geocoding and weather REST APIs providing a specified address for display the 7-day forecast.
+Connects to public geocoding and weather REST APIs by providing a specified address to display the 7-day forecast.

 ## US Census Geocoding API